 This section of the SWMP describes ADOT's processes to comply with the Permit reporting requirements for DMRs, Annual Report, Renewal Application, and Non-filer Reporting.
-All documentation required in this section is tracked centrally by ADOT Water Resources in an online form and spreadsheet system.
+All documentation required in this section is tracked centrally by ADOT Water Resources in a database system.

 ADOT Water Resources has developed SOPs for DMR submission.
-The SOPs stipulate roles and responsibilities of ADOT personnel and contractors conducting the monitoring work, as well as data requirements, reporting timeframes and follow up procedures for identified exceedances.
+The SOPs stipulate roles and responsibilities of ADOT personnel and contractors conducting the monitoring work, as well as requirements as outlined in the permit.
 The SOPs are evaluated and updated as needed on an annual basis in accordance with this SWMP.
-ADOT will submit the DMR to ADEQ per the state time frame within the permit.
+ADOT will submit the DMR to ADEQ within 30 business days of the end of the respective storm season within the permit.
 The DMRs are submitted electronically using a form provided to ADOT from ADEQ.

 Annual Reports will be submitted to ADEQ in an electronic format as stipulated in Permit Part 6.2.
 A renewal application will be submitted to ADEQ 180 days prior to the expiration of the current MS4 Permit, as stipulated in Permit Part 6.3.
 Non-filer reporting will be conducted on a continuous basis as needed by submitting the required information from Permit Part 6.4 to ADEQ via email.